 - Donate to our Syria Crisis Appeal

 Ethiopia Food CrisisEthiopia is facing its worst drought in 50 years.
 Crops have failed, livestock are dying and 5.7 million children are at risk of hunger.
-We must save the most vulnerable before it’s too late.
 Help us act fast – give now.

 - Donate to our Ethiopia Food Crisis Appeal

-Zika Virus ResponseThe Zika virus outbreak in central and South America has been linked to developmental problems in babies whose mothers were infected while pregnant.
+Zika Virus ResponseThe Zika virus outbreak in central and South America has been linked to developmental problems in babies.
 We're working to raise awareness and stop Zika spreading.

 - Donate now to our Zika Virus Response

 Give to our Emergency FundWe don't know when the next disaster will hit.
 Our Emergency Fund means we can act swiftly to reach children.
-Donate today to provide a lifeline to children caught up in emergencies that don’t hit the headlines.
+Donate today to provide a lifeline to children caught up in emergencies.